OpenTermsArchive/contrib-versions/Grammarly/Terms of Service.md

 You may access and use the Site, Services and Software only in accordance with any instruction manuals, user guides and other documentation as made available by Grammarly from time to time (“Documentation”).

 YOU MAY NOT CHECK MORE THAN 300 DOCUMENTS OR 150,000 WORDS IN ANY 30-DAY PERIOD OR 100 DOCUMENTS OR 50,000 WORDS IN ANY 24-HOUR PERIOD.

 If you are an Enterprise Subscriber, this restriction applies to each of your Authorized Users individually, not to your overall use of the Site, Services and Software.

 In addition, you may not:

-*   (a) copy, modify or create derivative works based on the Site, Services, Software or Documentation, or any portion(s) of any of the foregoing (individually and collectively, “Grammarly IP”);
+**a.** copy, modify or create derivative works based on the Site, Services, Software or Documentation, or any portion(s) of any of the foregoing (individually and collectively, “Grammarly IP”);

-*   (b) distribute, transmit, publish or otherwise disseminate any Grammarly IP;
+**b.** distribute, transmit, publish or otherwise disseminate any Grammarly IP;

-*   (c) download or store any Grammarly IP except to the extent explicitly permitted on the Site;
+**c.** download or store any Grammarly IP except to the extent explicitly permitted on the Site;

-*   (d) transfer to any third party any of your rights under this Agreement (except to the extent that an Enterprise Subscriber may permit such number of Authorized Users as has been agreed between the Enterprise Subscriber and Grammarly to access and make use of the Site, Services and Software);
+**d.** transfer to any third party any of your rights under this Agreement (except to the extent that an Enterprise Subscriber may permit such number of Authorized Users as has been agreed between the Enterprise Subscriber and Grammarly to access and make use of the Site, Services and Software);

-*   (e) access or use the Services, Software or Grammarly IP for the benefit of any third party (except to the extent that Authorized Users may access and make use of the Site, the Services and the Software solely for the internal business purposes of their Enterprise Subscriber);
+**e.** access or use the Services, Software or Grammarly IP for the benefit of any third party (except to the extent that Authorized Users may access and make use of the Site, the Services and the Software solely for the internal business purposes of their Enterprise Subscriber);

-*   (f) access content or data not intended for you, log onto a server or account that you are not authorized to access, or otherwise violate or attempt to violate any security or authentication feature or measures of the Site, Software or Services;
+**f.** access content or data not intended for you, log onto a server or account that you are not authorized to access, or otherwise violate or attempt to violate any security or authentication feature or measures of the Site, Software or Services;

-*   (g) attempt to access or derive the source code or architecture of any Software;
+**g.** attempt to access or derive the source code or architecture of any Software;

-*   (h) attempt to probe, scan or test the vulnerability of the Site, Services and/or Software, or any associated system or network, or to breach any security or authentication feature or measures of the Site, Software or Services, and if you are blocked by Grammarly from accessing the Site, Software or Services (including by blocking your IP address), you will not implement any measures to circumvent such blocking (e.g., by masking your IP address or using a proxy IP address);
+**h.** attempt to probe, scan or test the vulnerability of the Site, Services and/or Software, or any associated system or network, or to breach any security or authentication feature or measures of the Site, Software or Services (except with Grammarly’s express permission in connection with your participation in one of Grammarly’s security testing programs), and if you are blocked by Grammarly from accessing the Site, Software or Services (including by blocking your IP address), you will not implement any measures to circumvent such blocking (e.g., by masking your IP address or using a proxy IP address);

-*   (i) interfere or attempt to interfere with service to any user, host or network, including, without limitation, by means of submitting malicious software or computer code (“Malicious Code”) to the Site or Services, load testing, overloading, “flooding,” “spamming,” “mail bombing,” “crashing,”;
+**i.** interfere or attempt to interfere with service to any user, host or network, including, without limitation, by means of submitting malicious software or computer code (“Malicious Code”) to the Site or Services, load testing, overloading, “flooding,” “spamming,” “mail bombing,” “crashing,”;

-*   (j) email or otherwise transmit any content that (i) infringes any intellectual property or other proprietary rights of any party. (ii) you do not have a right to upload under any law or under contractual or fiduciary relationships. (iii) contains any Malicious Code, files or programs designed to interrupt, destroy or limit the functionality of any computer software or hardware or telecommunications equipment. (iv) poses or creates a privacy or security risk to any person or entity. (v) constitutes unsolicited or unauthorized materials. or (vi) is otherwise objectionable;
+**j.** email or otherwise transmit any content that (i) infringes any intellectual property or other proprietary rights of any party. (ii) you do not have a right to upload under any law or under contractual or fiduciary relationships. (iii) contains any Malicious Code, files or programs designed to interrupt, destroy or limit the functionality of any computer software or hardware or telecommunications equipment. (iv) poses or creates a privacy or security risk to any person or entity. (v) constitutes unsolicited or unauthorized materials. or (vi) is otherwise objectionable;

-*   (k) automate access to the Site or the Services, including, without limitation, through the use of APIs, bots, scrapers or other similar devices;
+**k.** automate access to the Site or the Services, including, without limitation, through the use of APIs, bots, scrapers or other similar devices;

-*   (l) export or re-export any Grammarly IP;
+**l.** export or re-export any Grammarly IP;

-*   (m) use or access any Services, Software or Grammarly IP in order to build a competitive product, service or solution;
+**m.** use or access any Services, Software or Grammarly IP in order to build a competitive product, service or solution;

-*   (n) violate any applicable law or regulations in connection with your use of the Site, Services or Software;
+**n.** violate any applicable law or regulations in connection with your use of the Site, Services or Software;

-*   (o) impersonate any person or entity, or falsely state or otherwise misrepresent your affiliation with a person or entity, including, without limitation, an Enterprise Subscriber. or
+**o.** impersonate any person or entity, or falsely state or otherwise misrepresent your affiliation with a person or entity, including, without limitation, an Enterprise Subscriber. or

-*   (p) permit any third party to do any of the foregoing.
+**p.** permit any third party to do any of the foregoing.

 Grammarly may offer certain Software, including certain interfaces, for download from the Site (“Ancillary Software”).
-Subject to the other terms and conditions of this Agreement, you may install and use Ancillary Software on computers owned, leased or otherwise controlled by you, solely for in conjunction with your authorized use of the Services.
+Subject to the other terms and conditions of this Agreement, you may install and use Ancillary Software on computers owned, leased or otherwise controlled by you, solely in conjunction with your authorized use of the Services.
 Upon expiration or termination of this Agreement for any reason, you shall cease any further use of the Ancillary Software and shall promptly destroy all copies thereof in your possession.

 Certain Services or Software (including Ancillary Software) may be subject to additional limitations, restrictions, terms and/or conditions specific to such Services or Software (“Specific Terms”).
 In such cases, the applicable Specific Terms will be made available to you and your access to and use of the relevant Services or Software will be contingent upon your acceptance of and compliance with such Specific Terms.

 Certain Services or Software (including Ancillary Software) may contain or otherwise make use of software, code or related materials from third parties, including “open source” or “freeware” software (“Third Party Components”).
 Certain Third Party Components may be subject to separate license terms that accompany such Third Party Components that, to the extent they conflict with the terms of this Agreement, supersede the terms of this Agreement.
-For your convenience, Grammarly makes available a list of Third Party Components on its website at https://www.grammarly.com/terms/thirdpartynotices.
+For your convenience, Grammarly makes available a list of Third Party Components on its website at https://grammarly.com/terms/thirdpartynotices.
 If required by any license for a particular Third Party Component, Grammarly makes the source code of such Third Party Component, and any of Grammarly’s modifications to such Third Party Component, as required, available upon written request to Grammarly.

-Registration and Security
+Registration and security

 By completing the registration process for any given Services, you are agreeing to subscribe to the selected Services, subject to the terms and conditions of this Agreement.
 You agree to provide Grammarly with accurate and complete registration information and to promptly notify Grammarly in the event of any changes to any such information.